iotempire/iotempower/doc/node_help/filter.rst

     pressed_str, released_str)``

     **description:** A filter that can detect, clicks, double clicks, long clicks and too long clicks.
-Parameter are usually not necessary as it has sane defaults.
+Parameters are usually not necessary as it has sane defaults.

 -   **filter:** ``filter_interval_map(v0, b0, v1, b1, ..., vn)``